Filter articles

 An intuitive, approachable interface to a complex problem

-By raising the visibility of Treaty settlement commitments, Te Haeata supports commitment holders to deliver on their obligations, ensuring the durability of settlements is upheld.
+By raising the visibility of Treaty settlement commitments, Te Haeata supports commitment holders in delivering on their obligations, ensuring the durability of settlements is upheld.